Home

 These creatures have an interesting life cycle - the parent bats mate in the late Fall, however, the actual fertilization is delayed and the females become pregnant after hibernation in the Spring.

-The young are born about 2 months after fertilization, usually in the middle of June, and the babies are raised in communal nursery "roosts".
+The young are born about 2 months after fertilization, between May and July, and the babies, or Pups, are raised in communal nursery "roosts".

 The mothers have only one baby each year and amazingly, when the mothers fly away each night to feed, they are able to find their own baby out of the hundreds waiting in the nursery!